benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 Table, with fields Element (alphanumeric), Type (alphanumeric), Base (URL or TCP or URL/TCP), Name, Specification, and Additional Elements

-The registrations need to define
+The registrations need to define:

 * Element: The XML element wrapping the server section.
 * Type: The `type` property value of the server section.
 * Base: Whether the protocol is URL-based or TCP-based,